Managing Director, Dazed Media

 As CEO of Haymarket Media Group, Kevin has managed the company’s transition from a UK-based print publisher to an award-winning international specialist media, information and technology group.

 Kevin began his career in publishing as a graduate at Reed Business Information.
 He then moved into advertising, where he spent a number of years in a range of different roles, including account management, media buying & planning and new business development.
-Joining Haymarket as a consultant in 1994, Kevin has run the business and consumer divisions, developed the live events opportunity and overseen the development of Haymarket Network.
-He was named Group CEO in 2010. tler.
+Joining Haymarket as a consultant in 1994, Kevin has run the business and consumer divisions, developed the live events opportunity and overseen the development of Wonderly.
+He was named Group CEO in 2010.

 Creative Editorial Director, Bauer Media

 As Creative Editorial Director at Bauer Media in the UK, Lucie leads a 50+ strong creative and production team, responsible for using audience insight and instinct to drive client solutions across Bauer Media’s leading brands.
 Having held this role since September 2016, Lucie has driven market-beating and award-winning campaigns and commercial partnerships, encompassing video production, stunts, events, product launches and brand extensions.
 In addition to her main role, Lucie is a journalist, radio host, panel moderator and TV presenter, with slots on ITV’s This Morning, E! and 4music.
 She is also spearheading Bauer Media’s mental health campaign ‘Where’s Your Head At?’, in partnership with Mental Health First Aid England.
 Lucie’s journey with Bauer Media has spanned 13 years; prior to her current role she was Editor-in-Chief at heat magazine for 5 years and was Editor for 2 years before that.
 Before joining Bauer Media, she was a freelance journalist writing for publications such as The Guardian, The Sun, The Telegraph and was Associate Editor at EMAP.